-At least 20 Iraqi Sunni tribal fighters killed in mistaken airstrike: police
+At least 20 Iraqi Sunni tribal fighters die in mistaken air strike: police

-TIKRIT, Iraq At least 20 Sunni tribal fighters were killed in a airstrike south of Mosul in the early hours of Wednesday when they were mistaken for Islamic State militants, Iraqi police said.
+TIKRIT, Iraq (Reuters) - At least 20 Sunni tribal fighters were killed in an air strike south of Mosul early on Wednesday when they were mistaken for Islamic State militants, Iraqi police said.

 Whether the aircraft that carried out the attack belonged to the Iraqi air force or the U.S.-led coalition could not be determined.

-A spokesman for the coalition in Baghdad couldn't confirm if it had planes in the air at the time of the attack, around 1 a.m.
-(2200 GMT Tuesday), near Qayyara, according to a local police and a tribal leader.
+Local police and a tribal leader said the attack occurred around 1 a.m.
+(6 p.m.
+ET Tuesday) near Qayyara.

-Qayyara is located 60 kilometers (about 40 miles) south of Mosul, Islamic State's stronghold in northern Iraq.
+Qayyara is located 60 km (about 40 miles) south of Mosul, Islamic State's stronghold in northern Iraq.

 Iraqi forces dislodged the militants from the town in August with support from the coalition, which plans to use a nearby airfield as hub to support the offensive on Mosul that could start this month, according to local commanders.

-(Reporting by Ghazwan Hassan and Ahmed Rasheed; Writing by Maher Chmaytelli; Editing by Larry King)
+Reporting by Ghazwan Hassan and Ahmed Rasheed; Additional reporting by Yeganeh Torbati in Washington; Writing by Maher Chmaytelli; Editing by Larry King and James Dalgleish